 Research background

-New cardiac biomarkers and techniques which will help to provide diagnosis rapidly are needed in order to evaluate risk in coronary artery patients.
+New cardiac biomarkers and techniques that will help to provide rapid diagnosis are needed in order to evaluate risk in coronary artery patients.

 Research motivation

-The aim of this study was to evaluate the significance of R/S ratio in the lead II derivation of electrocardiography in acute coronary syndromes (ACS) patients, in regards to the complications associated with myocardial infarction, three-vessel coronary artery disease, and mortality.
+The aim of this study was to evaluate the significance of R/S ratio (RSR) in the lead II derivation of electrocardiography in acute coronary syndromes (ACS) patients, in regard to the complications associated with myocardial infarction, three-vessel coronary artery disease, and mortality.

 Research objectives